Running Sanic

 for Gunicorn worker-class argument:

-gunicorn myapp:app --bind 0.0.0.0:1337 --worker-class sanic.worker.GunicornWorker
+gunicorn myapp:app --bind 0.0.0.0:1337 --worker-class uvicorn.workers.UvicornWorker

-See the Gunicorn Docs (opens new window) for more information.
+See the Gunicorn Docs for more information.

-.
+unless you need it.
+The Sanic Server is primed for running Sanic in production.
 Weigh your considerations carefully before making this choice.
 Gunicorn does provide a lot of configuration options, but it is not the best choice for getting Sanic to run at its fastest.

 When running in production, make sure you turn off debug